douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * diskurso - discourse
 * diskuti - to discuss
 * diskuto - discussion
-* disponi - to dispose, to have at one's disposal
+* disponi - to dispose
 * disputo - dispute
 * disrompi - to break apart
 * disrompiĝi - to break apart, to shatter